Common CV Mistakes That Get You Rejected

 3. Including too much unnecessary or irrelevant information

 Fix it: Be ruthless.
 Only include information that supports your application for that particular job.
-Focus on the last 10–15 years of experience unless older roles are highly relevant.

 4. Making your CV too long

 Fix it: Keep sentences short and use bullet points.
 Focus on impact rather than long paragraphs.
-Use a clean font (Arial, Calibri, or Cambria, size 10–12) and plenty of white space for easy reading.

 5. Poor formatting and layout

 Fix it: Use a simple, professional layout with clear headings, consistent bullet points, and logical sections.
-Save and submit your CV as a PDF to preserve formatting.
-Avoid tables, images, headers/footers, and columns that break ATS systems.

 6. Missing or incorrect contact details